JawharVal/SImpleTaskManager/README.md

-# TaskManager Console Simple code
+# Simple TaskManager Console project

 A new Flutter project.